Emurgo/csl-mobile-bridge/README.md

 Now you are ready to add functions for your class/rust structure.

 For every new function in the module:
 - Declare an equivalent java function to the target rust function in `android/src/main/java/io/emurgo/rnhaskellshelley/Native.java`.
-The function name must be in camelCase and should respect the name given to the corresponding rust function.
+The function name must be in camelCase and should respect the name given to the corresponding rust function (note that the rust functions include a prefix in the form `Java_io_emurgo_rnhaskellshelley_Native`).

-- Add the function implementation in `android/src/main/java/io/emurgo/rnhaskellshelley/HaskellShelleyModule.java`
+- Add the implementation of the java function that will be exposed to react native in `android/src/main/java/io/emurgo/rnhaskellshelley/HaskellShelleyModule.java`.

 ### iOS
 // TODO